Noncount Nouns

 While doing the exercises below, keep in mind that our grammar exercises are unique; they were created with you in mind.
 Each example that is used came from the writing of another learner of English.

-Now let's continue with our Grammar HELP!
+We're going to continue with our Grammar HELP!
 Book's Chapter, Nouns and Pronouns.
 This unit today is for beginners and intermediate learners of English.

 What's wrong with this sentence?